ccamel/awesome-ccamel/README.md

 - [pytorch/pytorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
 - [ravikiranvm/aws-finops-dashboard](https://github.com/ravikiranvm/aws-finops-dashboard) - A terminal-based AWS cost and resource dashboard built with Python and the Rich library.
 It provides an overview of AWS spend by account, service-level breakdowns, budget tracking, and EC2 instance summaries.
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
-- [realopslabs/kubeledger](https://github.com/realopslabs/kubeledger) - The System of Record for Kubernetes Accounting.
-Tracks CPU/RAM/GPU usage per namespace.
-Reveals hidden overhead.
-Get Insights for cost optimization.
-(Formerly Kube-Opex-Analytics).
+- [realopslabs/kubeledger](https://github.com/realopslabs/kubeledger) - System of Record for Kubernetes cost accounting: per-namespace CPU, memory and GPU usage, with the 30% non-allocatable overhead made visible.
+Connects to AI assistants via MCP (Claude, Gemini, Mistral, Cursor) for plain-language analysis.
+Formerly Kube-Opex-Analytics.
 - [redblock-ai/imgflip-mcp](https://github.com/redblock-ai/imgflip-mcp) - A Meme Creation Protocol server for Claude and other AI assistants.
 - [reecepbcups/airdrop-tools](https://github.com/reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain
 - [reecepbcups/cosmos-state-exporter](https://github.com/reecepbcups/cosmos-state-exporter) - A CosmosSDK chain scheduled state exporter